Leasehold Conveyancing in Pencader - Get a Quote from the leasehold experts approved by your lender

 • Registering of the assignment of the change of lessee after a sale

-Your conveyancer will have no control over the level of the charges for this information but the average costs for the information for Pencader leasehold property is £350.
+Your conveyancer will have no control over the level of the charges for this information but the average costs for the information for Pencader leasehold premises is £350.
 For Pencader conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
 Neither is there any legal time frame by which they are required to provide the information.

 Other Topics